grahampugh/run-munki-run/README.md

 # run-munki-run

-This is a one command Munki + MunkiWebAdmin2 + Sal + Apache installation.
+This is a one command Munki + MunkiWebAdmin2 + Sal installation.
+Each of these has its own Docker container.

+An Apache container is also included.
+This is useful if you wish to use Virtual Hosts.

 It also installs MunkiTools, AutoPkg, AutoPkgr and MunkiAdmin on your machine and populates your repo with a few packages from AutoPkg.